Admin A to Z

 Organizational Prior Approval System (OPAS)

 In certain cases on grants, CU can change direct cost allocations or set up accounts early.
-If you need to procure items early to ensure that you don't miss a key field season, or change the budget to reflect adjustments in equipment purchases or travel, talk to Julie.
-Some forms are required and Julie is a key part of getting them submitted.
+If you need to procure items early to ensure that you don't miss a key field season, or change the budget to reflect adjustments in equipment purchases or travel, talk to Catherine.
 Learn more about OPAS.

 Participant Support Costs